conduktor/conduktor-docs/src/pages/changelog/Console-1.34.0.md

     - condition: spec.configs["tasks.max"] == "1"
       errorMessage: Connector tasks.max must be set to 1
 ````

 The new policies use the [CEL language](https://cel.dev) to express the rule.
 Supported `targetKind` are `Connector` and `Topic`.
-Check the dedicated [ResourcePolicy section](https://docs.conduktor.io/platform/reference/resource-reference/self-service/#resource-policy) in the docs for more information.
+[Find out more about the resourcePolicy](https://docs.conduktor.io/platform/reference/resource-reference/self-service/#resource-policy).

-#### Subscribe to application topics
+### Subscribe to application topics

 Application owners now have the ability to manage topic subscriptions across their organization.

 Using the Topic Catalog, owners can subscribe to topics outside of their own application, selecting from their list of applications and focusing only on valid instances that share the same Kafka cluster.

 The new interface provides flexible permission configuration, enabling read or write permissions for each subscription, as well as granular control over both user and service account permissions.